 There are a few steps you will need to take in order to earn your CPA license.
-First, you need to start with schooling.
-At the minimum, you will need a bachelor’s degree in accounting, although many employers prefer that you have a master’s degree.
+First, you need to start with school.
+At the minimum, you will need a bachelor’s degree in accounting, although many states now require that you also have a master’s degree (or 150 college credits).

 Educational Requirements to Take the CPA Exam

 The first thing you will need to do is get a college education.
 As previously mentioned, you will need a bachelor’s degree with 30-40 hours focusing on accounting, business law, auditing, and tax.
-It is important to know that some employers prefer that candidates hold a master’s degree, or at least 150 credits.
+It is important to know that some states require that candidates hold a master’s degree, or at least 150 credits.

 Study & Pass the Four Sections of the CPA Exam

-- BEC: 4 hours, consists of 62 multiple-choice questions, and 4 task-based simulations, as well as 3 written communications.
+BEC: 4 hours, consists of 62 multiple-choice questions and 4 task-based simulations, as well as 3 written communications.
 This section covers regulatory frameworks, financial valuation methods, and decision models, financial risk management, systems development of maintenance, and more.

 Work Experience Requirement